-TECHNICAL ISSUE WITH THE UAS Level of assurance TECHNICAL ISSUE V VIIII INE UAS Low Medium High OSO #04 UAS developed to authority Criteria Consider the criteria defined in Section 9 The competent authority should request the applicant to use a UAS for which EASA has verified the claimed integrity through a DVR.
-The competent authority should request the applicant to use a UAS for which EASA has issued a type certificate or restricted type certificate in accordance with Annex I (Part 21) to Regulation (EU) No 748/2012 The competent authority should request the applicant to use a UAS for which EASA has issued a type certificate or restricted type certificate in accordance with Annex I (Part 21) to Regulation (EU) No 748/2012 recognised design standards Comments The competent authority may request EASA to validate the claimed integrity.
-N/A If the operation is classified as SAIL V, EASA validates the claimed integrity.
-In all other cases, the competent authority may request EASA to validate the claimed integrity N/A N/A
+TECHNICAL ISSUE WITH THE UAS Level of assurance TECHNICAL ISSUE V VIIII INE UAS Low Medium High OSO #04 UAS developed to authority recognised design Criteria Consider the criteria defined in Section 9 The competent authority should request the applicant to use a UAS for which EASA has verified the claimed integrity through a DVR.
+The competent authority should request the applicant to use a UAS for which EASA has issued a type certificate or restricted type certificate in accordance with Annex I (Part 21) to Regulation (EU) No 748/2012 The competent authority should request the applicant to use a UAS for which EASA has issued a type certificate or restricted type certificate in accordance with Annex I (Part 21) to Regulation (EU) No 748/2012 standards Comments The competent authority may request EASA to validate the claimed integrity.
+N/A N/A N/A